Katanguri17/Image-Recognition-using-Ontology/README.md

-# Project Title
+# Ontology based Image Retrieval System

-We have designed an Ontology based Video Retrieval System.An ontology-based knowledge representation could be used for content analysis and concept recognition, for reasoning processes and for enabling user-friendly and intelligent multimedia content search and retrieval.
+We have designed an Ontology based Image Retrieval System.An ontology-based knowledge representation could be used for content analysis and concept recognition, for reasoning processes and for enabling user-friendly and intelligent multimedia content search and retrieval.

 ## Following is a description of: